 When visiting the Finance Office, be mindful of the social distancing guidance and one-way system around the building.
 If there is a queue in the corridor, please allow plenty of space between individuals or come back later.
 Remember that the Finance Office closes the door for lunch (1pm - 1.45pm) and closes the office for the end of the day at about 4.15pm.

-Supplier invoices will be paid as usual, but reimbursement payments will be made directly into bank accounts (i.e. not by cheque).
-Some payments may only be made if they are deemed urgent - this will be considered on a case by case basis by the SU Finance Office and the Clubs and Societies team.
+At this time, supplier invoices will be paid as usual, and reimbursement payments will be made directly into bank accounts (i.e. not by cheque).
+Some payments may only be made if they are deemed urgent - this will be considered on a case-by-case basis by the SU Finance Office and the Clubs and Societies team.

-To make a purchase at this time, soft copies of documents such as TAFs can be emailed to email@example.com with all of your committee signatories copied into the email thread,.
+To make a purchase at this time, soft copies of documents such as TAFs should be emailed to firstname.lastname@example.org with all of your current committee signatories copied into the email thread,.
 Each one should then reply into the thread to clearly say that they approve the payment (including details of the amount and the supplier).
 So for example, if your Club / Society needs to make a payment of £500 to Signature Works, you need to email us the completed TAF and each of your signatories (i.e. Chair, Secretary, and Treasurer) need to confirm by replying to the thread “I approve this payment of £500 to Signature Works”.
 Signatories should use their student QUB emails when communicating with the Finance Office.

 - How can my Club / Society access support from the SU during this time?